Tooth Extractions – Glenpool, OK

 Smooth, Precise Tooth Removals

 Whatever the case is, Drs.
-Mohanna, Georgy, and MacLeod are here to make the extraction process as painless and simple as possible with their precise, effective care that puts your comfort first.
-At our Glenpool-based practice, we’re committed to giving you every reason to smile.
+Mohanna and Georgy are here to make tooth extractions in our Glenpool, OK dental office as painless and simple as possible with their precise, effective care that puts your comfort first.
+At our Glenpool-based dental office, we’re committed to giving you every reason to smile.